maryletteroa/maryletteroa.github.io/_posts/2021-06-02-hundred-days-of-python.md

 I document my progress in this post: programming tasks, and notes about things that made an impression.

+## Day 46 - Music Time Machine

+Travel back in time through music! 🎵: [Music Time Machine](https://replit.com/@maryletteroa/music-time-machine)

+This is so cool! ⭐ And I get to have new playlists while working.

+This code uses the `spotipy` library.
+I had some hiccups with authentication (my systems' config).
+Otherwise the [documentation](https://spotipy.readthedocs.io) is pretty good.

+This is the [Developer page](https://developer.spotify.com) for Spotify.

+Here's the [spotify Github repo](https://github.com/plamere/spotipy) which contains [code examples](https://github.com/plamere/spotipy/tree/master/examples).

 ## Day 45 - Greatest Movies

 Top 100 Greatest Movies according to Empire Online 📽: [Greatest Movies](https://replit.com/@maryletteroa/greatest-movies)